peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/rent-v-buy/index.md

     Renter after 1 years: 115865.99

-A possible takeaway here is that, as long as you can be confident ou'll be able to hold onto the house for more than a year, it's probably better to purchase it.
+A possible takeaway here is that, as long as you can be confident you'll be able to hold onto the house for more than a year, it's probably better to purchase it.
 Uncertainty estimates would be useful here, and could be obtained by running the simulation under a wide variety of randomly generated market conditions.

 [Back to top]()